-Graph 1.14 shows the number of visitors by quarter over the past three years through the third quarter of 2012.
-In 2012, the number of visitors exceeded the numbers seen in the same periods during 2010 and 2011.
+Graph 1.14 shows the number of visitors by quarter over the past four years through the third quarter of 2013.
+In 2013, the number of visitors reached the highest level seen since 2009.
+In fact, the state is on track to possibly reach 100 million visitors in 2013.
 Considering the extent of the global economic downturn, Florida's tourism industry is doing relatively well.
 This is in part due to a sharp rise in in-State travel by Florida residents choosing to stay close to home and opting for cheaper vacations.